JoeLumbley/Animation/README.md

     Public LastFrame As DateTime
     Public ElapsedTime As TimeSpan
 ```
-- This structure tracks the timing information for our animation, including the current and last frame times and the elapsed time between them.
+This structure tracks the timing information for our animation, including the current and last frame times and the elapsed time between them.

+#### Constructor and Update Method

 ```vb
 Public Sub New(currentFrame As Date, lastFrame As Date, elapsedTime As TimeSpan)